Rohde-Schwarz/dlepard/README.md

 ## DLEP Information Viewer

-The *DLEP Information Viewer* is a webserver that provides a simple web GUI to view the current database from DLEP-Router.
-The Webserver provides a REST API that the DLEP plugin can use to publish its information.
+The *DLEP Information Viewer* is a web server that provides a simple web GUI to view the current database from DLEP-Router.
+The web server provides a REST API that the DLEP plugin can use to publish its information.

 The web GUI can be and accessed via <http://localhost:8080/> and should work with any web browser.

+## Changelog

+### Unreleased

+- Use explicit IP addresses instead of network interface names
+  + *UDPProxy* works on Windows 10
+- Discovery mechanism can be disabled
+- Let the operating system choose the source port for signals and messages
+  + No need for *sudo* any more

+### 1.0.0 (2020-11-12)

+- Initial stable version
+- Supports UDP discovery and TCP session messages
+- Supports the following Data Items from RFC 8175:
+  + Status
+  + IPv4 Connection Point
+  + Heartbeat Interval
+  + MAC Address
+  + IPv4 Address
+  + Maximum Data Rate (Receive)
+  + Maximum Data Rate (Transmit)
+  + Current Data Rate (Receive)
+  + Current Data Rate (Transmit)
+  + Latency

 ## Contribution